MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.7.0/New-AzureRmADSpCredential.md

 ## PARAMETERS

 ### -ObjectId
-The object id of the service principal to add the credentials to.
+Specifies The object ID of the service principal to add the credentials to.

 ```yaml
 Type: String